 Do It Yourself Heater Guard

-Plastic pipes make a great heater guard.
-Cut them to the proper length, and be sure to drill or cut enough holes in the pipe to allow for good water circulation.
-Attach suction cup heater holders inside the tube to hold the heater in place, and voila, you are all set.
+Plastic pipes can be used to make a great heater guard.
+Use a diameter large enough to easily fit the heater tube into it, and also allow for water circulation around it.
+Cut the pipe to the proper length, and be sure to drill or cut enough holes in the pipe to allow for good cross-current water circulation.
+The top and the bottom of the tube are left open.
+Attach the suction cups on the heater inside the tube to hold the heater in place, and voila, you are all set.

 Another unique DIY heater guard I’ve heard of is one fashioned from a plastic soda bottle.
 It was designed for a turtle cage, and it wasn’t pretty, but it certainly protected the heater from bumps that might crack or break it.